gatoflaco/Array-Generator/README.md

 - Does not produce any output, except for the finished array when no output file was specified.
 - Mutually exclusive with the h flag; if both are specified, the last one seen takes priority.
 - Higher priority than the d and v flags; if d and/or v is specified along with s, both d and v will be disabled.
+### Multichar Flags
+partial <partial_filepath>:
+- Provides the program with a partial array to start; it is possible for the partial array to already satisfy all properties, in which case the program generates no additional rows.
+- The format of partial array input file should follow the same conventions as the output array produced by this program.
+- Note that the partial_filename argument must follow directly after the --partial argument, separated by whitespace.

+help:
+- Prints out simple explanation of usage.
+- When the executable is run with no additional arguments, program defaults to this behavior.

 ## Details and Definitions
 The program begins by interpreting command line arguments and flags to set state variables, then getting input from the specified input file.
 It passes all of this info to an Array object constructor, which sets up a lot of internal vectors and sets for organizing data and tracking scores, etc. When this is done, the main program adds the first row, which is completely randomly generated within the constraints provided.
 After the first row, the program then enters a loop in which it calls a method that adds a row based on scoring heuristics.
 It does this until the array is completed with the requested properties.
 After every row added, even the first, the array object updates its internal data structures.
 This is important for making scoring decisions in the heuristics that decide what rows to add, and for tracking the overall progress of the array generation.
 An overall score based on the total "problems" to solve determines when the array is completed; the number starts off large and decreases as problems are solved.
 When the overall score is 0, all problems are solved and the array is completed with the requested properties.